Marianadesamadsen/Marianadesamadsen.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-title: 'Assignment 2: Where and when to get find you drunk friend in San Francisco?'
+title: 'Assignment 2: Where and when to get find your drunk friend in San Francisco?'
 ---

 Data Description: